medic/cht-core/TESTING.md

 We are leveraging the [page object model](https://www.thoughtworks.com/insights/blog/using-page-objects-overcome-protractors-shortcomings) for structure.
 When identifying elements they should be added to a page object and not within a test file.
 Add functions that perform actions to the page within the page object.
 Keep expects outside of page objects.
 The tests should be self-documenting.

 ### Adding identifiers
-In some cases adding a unique identifier to an element may be necessary.
-This could be a piece of data related to the element or a unique name.
-To do this the app code can be modified to add a `test-` attribute.
+In some cases, adding a unique identifier to an element may be necessary.
+This could be a piece of data related to the element, or a unique name (which can be done by adding a `test-` attribute to the app code).

 Ex:  `attr.test-id="{{ msg.key }}" ` Will add a `test-id` attribute with the data from the app.